Hear from Detroit VCs on how to raise cash in the Motor City today at TechCrunch’s free Detroit meetup – TechCrunch

 - Jim Tenzillo, VP at Invest Michigan

-- Dawn Batts, Capital Strategist at TechTown and Co-Founder of Commune Angels
+- Dawn Batts, Capital Strategist at TechTown and co-founder of Commune Angels

-- Ben Bernstein, Principal at Invest Detroit Ventures
+- Ben Bernstein, principal at Invest Detroit Ventures